ceiphr/ceiphr.com-v3/content/blog/a-crash-course-in-django/index.md

 from django.conf import settings

 # import path for easy urls
-from django.urls import path # highlight-line
+from django.urls import path

 # import our views so urls.py can call them
-from django_cc.views import PostFeed # highlight-line
+from django_cc.views import PostFeed

 urlpatterns = [